 “The Moral of Sovereignty” is the fifth essay in a sequence that explores the current Catalan independence process.
-The first essay introduces The Act of Referèndum.
-The second, on hope, 1714 and All That.
-The third, Patria and Patrimonio, on state.
-Absolute Devolution, the fourth essay, on power.
 This essay characterises condominium.

 “Spain tells UK not to lose its cool”, glanced the Guardian.
 “UK accused of losing cool … by Spanish minister”, gawked the BBC.
 “Spain taunts Britain for losing its composure”, glared the Sun.
 In the “Did you spill my pint?” prelude to the perennial pub brawl that is Gibraltar, only the reasonable protagonist, Spanish foreign minister Alfonso Dastis, had reason to be confused.
 Lord Howard’s evocation of Margaret Thatcher’s military defense of the Falklands (Malvinas) hardly evoked the reasonable tone with which Spain had become accustomed to dealing with its European partners.
 A tri-century grievance born of the same succession war as 1714 and All That.
 A rock whose thirty thousand residents remain fiercely loyal to both Britain and Europe.
 And now a very particular problem for Brexit, the United Kingdom’s anticipated exit from the European Union.